Hungarian–Romanian War: Interventions, fall of liberal regime and communist coup

 The pacifist Károlyi government failed to manage domestic and military issues and lost popular support.
 On 20 March 1919, Béla Kun, who had been imprisoned in the Markó Street prison, was released.
 On 21 March, he led a successful communist coup d'état.
-Károlyi was deposed and arrested.
+President Károlyi was deposed and arrested by the new government.
 Kun formed a social democratic communist coalition government and proclaimed the Hungarian Soviet Republic.
 Days later, the communists purged the Social Democrats from the government.
 The Hungarian Soviet Republic was a small communist rump state.
 When the Republic of Councils in Hungary was established, it controlled only approximately 23% of the Hungary's historic territory.

 The communists remained bitterly unpopular in the Hungarian countryside, where the authority of that government was often nonexistent.
 The communist had real popular support only among the proletarian masses of large industrial centres, especially in Budapest, where the working class represented a high proportion of the population.
-The communist government followed the Soviet model.
+The communist government followed the soviet model.
 The party established its terror groups (like the infamous Lenin Boys) to "overcome the obstacles" in the Hungarian countryside, which was later known as the Red Terror in Hungary.

 The new government promised equality and social justice.
 It proposed that Hungary be restructured as a federation.
 The proposal was designed to appeal to both domestic and foreign opinion.
 Domestic considerations included maintaining the territorial integrity and economic unity of former crown lands and protecting the nation's borders.
-The government had popular support and the support of the army.
+The government had popular support in the cities and the support of the army.
 Most of the officers in the Hungarian Army came from regions that had been forcibly occupied during the First World War, which heightened their patriotic mood.
 Hungary as a federation would appeal to Wilson under his doctrine of self-determination of peoples because of the nation's multiethnic composition.
 In addition, self-governed and self-directed institutions for the non-Magyar peoples of Hungary would lessen the dominance of the Magyar people.